-Heart failure (HF) is a chronic contractile dysfunction characterized by myocyte loss and increased interstitial collagen deposits associated with organic cardiac diseases.
-Cardiac output is decreased resulting in reduced renal perfusion leading to increased renin-angiotensin-aldosterone synthesis.
+Heart failure (HF) is a chronic contractile dysfunction characterized by myocyte loss and increased interstitial collagen deposits associated with structural cardiac diseases.8,16,19 Cardiac output is decreased resulting in reduced renal perfusion.
+Reduced renal perfusion leads to increased renin-angiotensin-aldosterone synthesis.
 Decreased hepatic perfusion leads to decreased aldosterone clearance.
-Increased aldosterone concentrations lead to coronary and renovascular fibrosis, endothelial cell and baroreceptor dysfunction, and decreased myocardial norepinephrine uptake.
+Increased aldosterone concentrations lead to coronary artery and renovascular fibrosis, endothelial cell and baroreceptor dysfunction, and decreased myocardial norepinephrine uptake.